Dreamsnake: Reception and recognition

 The themes, symbology, and language use in Dreamsnake also attracted comment.
 Scholar Diane Wood wrote that the novel showed "science fiction's potential to produce aesthetic pleasure through experimentation with linguistic and cultural codes".
 Wood also praised McIntyre's theme of communication across cultures, saying that her style and "vivid characterization" strengthened her message of "greater compassion and understanding", and made the "richly textured novel" a pleasure to read.
-Scholar Gary Wesfahl favorably compared McIntyre's depiction of snakes to that in other works of speculative fiction, describing Dreamsnake as the "high-point" in portrayals of fictional relationships between snakes and humans.
+Scholar Gary Westfahl favorably compared McIntyre's depiction of snakes to that in other works of speculative fiction, describing Dreamsnake as the "high-point" in portrayals of fictional relationships between snakes and humans.
 Card also highlighted the self-sufficiency of Snake's character, and added that McIntyre had successfully tied together a "superficially episodic story", and created a "vicious but beautiful world", with well-drawn characters.
+Scholar Susan Wood described Dreamsnake as expanding the scope of science fiction by including, in addition to a traditional post-apocalyptic setting, exploration of ideas from anthropology and the biological sciences.

 Some reviewers commented on the length and structure of the novel, and made varyingly favorable comparisons to "Of Mist, and Grass, and Sand".
 A Charlotte Observer review was critical of Dreamsnake, saying that nothing substantial occurred for much of the book, and that it was an example of why even excellent short stories ought not to be expanded into novels, while Estes also commented that it had "lost some of the subtlety" of the original short story.
+In the Magazine of Fantasy and Science Fiction, Science fiction critic John Clute compared Dreamsnake unfavorably to "Of Mist, and Grass, and Sand", writing that Snake's discovery of dreamsnakes at the end of the novel diluted the impact of the death of Grass, turning the book into a "picaresque ramble".

 Other reviewers commented negatively on Arevin's brief appearances in the story, as being unnecessary.
 Wendell wrote in 1982 that the device was a reversal of a usual fictional trope, and that these reviewers may have been uncomfortable with a female protagonist solving her difficulties on her own.
 Brian Stableford commented that Dreamsnake had "little in the way of a plot", but that the story did not rely on plot for its effectiveness; he described it instead as a "novel of experience", written with a "good deal of thought and sincerity", and very readable.
 Card wrote that he was initially hesitant about the expansion of "Of Mist, and Grass, and Sand", which he called a "gem perfectly polished".
 He criticized some passages, such as the characterization of Melissa, as maudlin; and others as dragging on too long, but said that ultimately he did not wish for the book to end.